-Sworn to the Dark is the third full-length album from Swedish Black Metal
+Sworn to the Dark is the third full-length album from Swedish black

-band Watain.
-Released in the cold month of February 2007, this was the band's first effort on their new label, Season of Mist.
+metal band Watain.
+Released in the cold month of February 2007, this was the band's first effort on their new label, Season

+of Mist.
 The cover art includes the words "no return", which can be viewed in many ways.
-This was the beginning of the band's departure
+This was the beginning of the band's

-from the obscure depths of the Black Metal underground.
-Not only did they leave behind the more cult label, Drakkar, but their
+departure from the obscure depths of the black metal underground.
+Not only did they leave behind the more cult label, Drakkar,

-sound evolved to something more accessible.
-This coincided with a great number of interviews in the Metal press, drawing more
+but their sound evolved to something more accessible.
+This coincided with a great number of interviews in the metal press,

-them finally becoming more known.
+see them finally becoming more known.
 For far too long, the majority of those I talked to had no idea that Watain existed.
-After

 attention to the music, with the booklet in hand.
 I had very much hoped that the album would pick up from where its predecessor